 The latest of such developments is the development of a ‘bio-ink’ for three-dimensional (3D) printed materials.
 The technology could one day serve as scaffolds for growing human tissues to repair or replace damaged ones in the body.

 The term ‘bioink’, encompasses materials that mimic an extracellular matrix to support the adhesion, proliferation, and differentiation of living cells in a 3D environment.
 Bioinks distinguish themselves from traditional biomaterials such as hydrogels, polymer networks, and foam scaffolds due to their ability to be deposited by a 3D printer into a pre-defined structure.

-3-dimensional (3D) bioprinting utilizes 3D printing technology to produce functional miniaturized tissue constructs from biocompatible materials, cells and supporting components such as cell culture media, and involves the layer-by-layer, accurate deposition of these materials into precise geometries with the goal being the creation of anatomically correct biological structures. one of such biocompatible materials is hyaluronic acid.
+3-dimensional (3D) bioprinting utilizes 3-D printing technology to produce functional miniaturized tissue constructs from biocompatible materials, cells, and supporting components such as cell culture media.
+It involves the layer-by-layer, accurate deposition of these materials into precise geometries, with the goal being the creation of anatomically correct biological structures.
+One of such biocompatible materials is hyaluronic acid.

-Instead, the Rutgers engineers used modified versions of hyaluronic acid and polyethylene glycol to form a gel that was strengthened via chemical reactions and would serve as a scaffold.
+Instead, the Rutgers engineers used modified versions of hyaluronic acid and polyethene glycol to form a gel that was strengthened via chemical reactions and would serve as a scaffold.

 This 3D printing system would print gel scaffolds, or support structures, for growing human tissues.
 Like traditional printers that rely on four pigments to cover the entire color spectrum, the system would include hyaluronic acid and polyethylene glycol as the basic “ink cartridges” and other cartridges featuring inks with different cells and ligands that serve as binding sites for cells